dwyl/PWA-Liveview/README.md

 What are we building?
 A three pages webap:

+1. We mimic a stock mananger.
    - Yjs-Stock.
 On the first page, we mimic a shopping cart where users can pick items until stock is depleted, at which point the stock is replenished.
 Every user will see and can interact with this counter
    - PgSync-Stock.
 This page features `phoenix_sync` in _embedded_ mode streaming logical replicates of a Postgres table.
-[Building offline features]
-- FlightMap.
+2. FlightMap.
 On the second page, we propose an interactive map with a form with two inputs where **two** users can edit collaboratively a form to display markers on the map and then draw a great circle between the two points.

-> You need an api key to render the Maptiler vector tiles.
-You can see the Service Worker in action in the LiveMap page when you go offline as the tiles are cached.
-This is naturally only true if you already visited these tiles, thus loaded them.

 ## Why?